 Emerging Economies Call For Bigger Smartphone Usage

 If smartphone addiction is an emerging trend in Malaysia, it is already a recognized disease in South Korea.
-The government and local authorities had to take necessary measures to secure safety of drivers and pedestrians against smartphone addicts.
-On the streets of Seoul you will find street signs warning pedestrians not to stare on their phones when crossing the street.
+The government and local authorities have already had to take various measures to secure the safety of drivers and pedestrians against smartphone addicts.
+The streets of Seoul are peppered with cautionary signs warning pedestrians to put their phones away when crossing the street.

-A group of South Korean psychologists tried to identify trends behind the so called “Smartphone Zombies”.
-In their research it was found that women in South Korea use smartphones for social media more than men, because of their tendency to maintain good friendly relationships, while men use smartphones for entertainment more than women especially, to relax after the long working hours.
-A major reason for high smartphone ownership is also phone messaging and gaming addiction, especially among teenagers.
-99.2% of messaging app users (that’s 88.3% of all smartphone owners) use the South Korean app KakaoTalk.
+A group of South Korean psychologists tried to identify the trends and factors behind the rise of these so-called “Smartphone Zombies”.
+In their research, they learned that women in South Korea are more likely to use their smartphones for social media than men.
+Conversely, the country’s men were more inclined to turn to their smartphones for entertainment and leisure, perhaps as a result of South Korea’s grueling working hours.
+Another major contributor to the country’s high smartphone ownership is the allure of messaging and gaming addiction, especially among teenagers.
+The South Korean app KakaoTalk is a mainstay for 99.2 percent of messaging app users — 88.3 percent of all smartphone owners in the country.

 Let’s not forget that two of the world’s most recognized smartphone brands are from South Korea — Samsung and LG.
-Blame it on national pride or supporting the local economy, it’s a habit around the world that people trust and support their national brands.
+Blame it on national pride or supporting the local economy, but it’s true that people in many countries are compelled to trust and support their national brands.
 South Koreans are constantly bombarded by smartphone novelties, advertisements and price deals.
-For the new Galaxy S8 more than one million of phones have been ordered in advance in the country.
+Before its release, the Galaxy S8 garnered more than one million pre-orders from within the country.

-While many parents from different countries have to face exhausting arguments with their children when they should give them their first smartphone, this is not the case in Israel.
-Due to the country’s unstable security situtation, parents are more at ease knowing their child has a smartphone so they can reach them at any time through various channels of communication.
+While many parents the world over are faced with exhausting arguments over when their children should be allowed a first smartphone, this is not the case in Israel.
+Due to the country’s unstable security situation, parents are more at ease knowing their child has a smartphone and can be reached through multiple channels of communication at any time.

-A smartphone sales comparison will show that in developed countries where consumers’ purchase power is high and there is strong retail competition, smartphone prices are lower than in developing countries.
+Which country boasts the largest smartphone market?
+As you might naturally assume, there is a strong connection between national wealth and smartphone ownership.
+In developed economies, where purchasing power is high and retail competition is strong, smartphone prices are lower than in developing countries.
 This is evident from the chart below, which shows smartphone ownership by country.

 Have you thought about adapting your marketing strategy for smartphone users?
-With mobile internet search surpassing desktop search, it would be high time you did.
-We’ll help you get started, don’t be shy and contact us.
+With mobile internet search surpassing desktop search, it’s time you did.
+We’re ready help you get started – contact us today!